shaun-howarth/COMP3000-Project/README.md

 # COMP-3000 Final Year Computing Project

+## Disclaimer
+This is a piece of university coursework as part of my final year project.

 ## Taskacard

 This repository contains the source code and assets for the COMP3000 final year university software project.
 This was an individual piece of work that was carried out with the modulem being worth 40 credits for the final year.